Geometric leaf of symplectic groupoid: Description of Cluster Coordinates of the Teichm uller Space ,

-An \emph{ideal triangulation} of a hyperbolic surface is a partition of the reduced surface by geodesics that satisfies the following conditions: \begin{itemize} \item The surface is divided into regions, each of which is the interior of an ideal triangle. \item Each geodesic in the partition forms an edge of an embedded ideal triangle. \item The vertices of the ideal triangles are located at ideal points, which are points at infinity in hyperbolic geometry \end{itemize}
+Therefore, an \emph{ideal triangulation} of a hyperbolic surface is a partition of the reduced surface by geodesics that satisfies the following conditions: \begin{itemize} \item The surface is divided into regions, each of which is the interior of an ideal triangle. \item Each geodesic in the partition forms an edge of an embedded ideal triangle. \item The vertices of the ideal triangles are located at ideal points, which are points at infinity in hyperbolic geometry {(the absolute)}. \end{itemize}

-In an ideal triangulation of a hyperbolic surface, each edge is a side of two triangles that form together an ideal quadrilateral A parameter, \emph{the (exponential) shear coordinate}, can be assigned to each edge of an ideal triangulation by lifting to $\H$ and taking the cross-ratio of the four vertices of the lift of the ideal quadrilateral.
+In an ideal triangulation of a hyperbolic surface, each edge is a side of two triangles that form together an ideal quadrilateral.
+A parameter, \emph{the (exponential) shear coordinate}, can be assigned to each edge of an ideal triangulation by lifting to $\H$. { The exponential shear coordinate is the cross-ratio of the four vertices of the lift of the ideal quadrilateral.}

-An ideal triangulation $T$ of $\Sigma_{g,s}$ is dual to the \emph{ribbon} (or \emph{fat}) graph $\Gamma$ whose vertices correspond to ideal triangles of $T$ and edges of $\Gamma$ are dual to the edges of $T$, i.e., each edge of $\Gamma$ transversaly intersects exactly one edge of $T$ at exactly one point.
+An ideal triangulation $T$ of $\Sigma_{g,s}$ is dual to the \emph{ribbon} (or \emph{fat}) graph $\Gamma$ whose vertices correspond to ideal triangles of $T$ and edges of $\Gamma$ are dual to the edges of $T$, i.e., each edge of $\Gamma$ transversally intersects exactly one edge of $T$ at exactly one point.
 The ribbon graph is homotopy equivalent to the surface, in particular, $\pi_1(\Sigma_{g,s},p)\simeq \pi_1(\Gamma,p)$ for any point $p\in\Gamma$.
-Any nontrivial element $\gamma\in \pi_1(\Sigma_{g,s},p)$ has the unique representative as a closed path (sequence of edges of $\Gamma$ with the same starting and end point) with no edge repeated twice.
-At the vertices of the ribbon graph, the incident half edges have the cyclic order compatible with the orientation of the surface. }
+Any nontrivial element $\gamma\in \pi_1(\Sigma_{g,s},p)$ has a unique representative as a closed path (sequence of edges of $\Gamma$ with the same starting and end point) { without backtracking}.
+At the vertices of the ribbon graph, the incident half-edges have a cyclic order that is compatible with the orientation of the surface. }

 On a hyperbolic surface $\Sigma$, a closed geodesic $\gamma$ starting and ending at $p \in \Sigma$ can be lifted to a path $\tilde{\gamma}$ in the universal cover $\H$.
-The deck transformation of $\H$ given by $[\gamma] \in \pi_1(\Sigma)$ is given by an element $X_\gamma\in PSL(2,\R)$ of the Fuchsian group of the surface.
-Following, \cite{fock1994}, we describe $X_\gamma$ as a product of matrices:
+The deck transformation of $\H$ given by $[\gamma] \in \pi_1(\Sigma)$ is given by an element $M_\gamma\in PSL(2,\R)$ of the Fuchsian group of the surface.
+Following \cite{fock1993}, we describe $M_\gamma$ as a product of matrices: